Same Task, Different Circuits: Disentangling Modality-Specific Mechanisms in VLMs: Acknowledgments

 \section{Acknowledgments}

 We thank Tal Haklay for her feedback on this project, as well as Simon Schrodi, Jiahai Feng, and Tomer Ashuach for their helpful comments on drafts of this paper.
+We thank the anonymous reviewers of this paper for providing useful feedback.
 This research was supported by an Azrieli Foundation Early Career Faculty Fellowship and Open Philanthropy.
 DA is supported by the Ariane de Rothschild Women Doctoral Program.
 YG is supported by the Google Fellowship.
 This research was funded by the European Union (ERC, Control-LM, 101165402).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.